Orthodox Tewahedo celebration of Epiphany in the stunning Lalibela

 The three days of the Timkat celebration

-On January 18th, known as Ketera, the replicas of the tablets where the 10 Commandments presented to Moses by God on Mount Sinai were written, called Tabot, are brought out of the Maktas (the “Sancta Sanctorum”) of the churches of Lalibela by the oldest priest and wrapped in cloth and silk.
-From here, a series of processions start that will meet along the main street to be taken to the river, the main place of the celebration, followed by an incredible crowd of faithful who pray and sing, creating a truly unique atmosphere.
+On January 18th, known as Ketera, the replicas of the tablets where the 10 Commandments presented to Moses by God on Mount Sinai were written, called Tabot, are brought out of the Maktas (the “Sancta Sanctorum”) of the Lalibela churches by the oldest priest and wrapped in cloth and silk.
+The Tabot of each church is thus followed by a long procession of celebrating faithful to the river, the main place of the celebration.
+The different processions join together along the way, while the pilgrims dance and sing creating a unique atmosphere.
 The Tabots stay overnight near the water where Timkat is celebrated, and the ceremonies continue throughout the night.

 The following morning (January 19th), the crowd of faithful gathers at dawn at the river, wearing white clothes and covering their heads with scarves.
 After the mass, speeches by important ecclesiastical figures are held, and the water is blessed.
 The participants then immerse themselves in the water, renewing their baptismal vows.
 It is a part of the celebration’s fundamental importance because it commemorates the baptism of Jesus in the Jordan River.
 In the late morning, the Tabots begin their return trip to their churches with a large procession that occasionally stops to perform songs and rituals.
 Again, a huge crowd of faithful follows the tables celebrating with songs and dances.
 Placed the tables in the churches, the faithful remain around to continue to celebrate this very important day.